Randers railway station

 Randers railway station (Randers Banegård) is a railway station serving the town of Randers in the East Jutland metropolitan area, Denmark.

-The station is located on the Aarhus-Aalborg Line from Aarhus to Aalborg, and opened in 1862.
+The station is located on the Aarhus-Aalborg railway line between Aarhus and Aalborg, and opened in 1862.
 It offers direct InterCityLyn and InterCity services to Copenhagen and Aalborg.
-The train services are operated by DSB.
+The train services are operated by the railway company DSB.